DerYeger/magdalena-jirku/content/en/projects/monday-morning.md

 subtitle: 3D Animation, August 2020
 createdAt: 2020-08-00T00:00:00Z
 programs:
-- Photoshop
+- photoshop
-- Autodesk Maya
+- maya
-- Redshift
+- redshift
-- After Effects
+- afterEffects
 ---

 My third university project was a short animated film, which was created in collaboration with a colleague from my university course.